anirudhgj/parallel_gcloud_build/README.md

 ``` bash
 cat path-to-key.json | base64
 ```
-\

-GKE_PROJECT - Google Project where the Kubernetes Cluster is defined(can be located on GCP dashboard inside "Project Info" --> "Project Name" should be used) \
+GKE_PROJECT - Google Project where the Kubernetes Cluster is defined(can be located on GCP dashboard inside "Project Info" --> "Project ID" should be used) \
-ENCODED_GOOGLE_APPLICATION_CREDENTIALS : Base64 encoded Google Application Credentials
+ENCODED_GOOGLE_APPLICATION_CREDENTIALS : Base64 encoded Google Application Credentials \
-GOOGLE_APPLICATION_CREDENTIALS : Path to store the decoded Google Application Credentials
+GOOGLE_APPLICATION_CREDENTIALS : Path to store the decoded Google Application Credentials \

 ### Example for parallel building and publishing of containers onto Google Cloud Registry (Mainly used for kubeflow pipelines) :-